- January 24, 2015

 "Visual Out" is a rhythm game where players follow the beat to hit notes that come towards the screen.
 The game features a variety of songs and difficulty levels, with a unique visual style that complements the music.
 Players can customize their experience with different characters and skins, adding an extra layer of personalization to the gameplay.
 Overall, "Visual Out" is an engaging and challenging rhythm game that is sure to test your reflexes and coordination.

-- The game features a unique visual aesthetic that is both beautiful and atmospheric, reminiscent of retro CRT monitors.
+- The game features a unique visual aesthetic and atmospheric music that enhances the overall experience.

-- Some players find the sound design annoying and feel that the game does not fully deliver on its artistic ambitions.
+- Some players find the sound design annoying and not fitting with the game's aesthetic, detracting from the experience.

 graphics